 - If the soil is exceptionally dry, water may not be absorbed but instead flow rapidly down the sides of the pot and out into the catch basin/saucer, bringing no moisture to the plant’s roots.
 If this happens, submerge the whole pot in a deep sink or pail full of water until air bubbles stop being released.
 Remove the plant from the water and set it aside to let excess moisture run out.
 Consider repotting the plant into a looser medium mix.

 Humidity is a tough factor to perfect, as most homes are fairly dry—especially in the winter.
 Here are some things to consider about humidity:

 - Many of the most common houseplants come from tropical regions, where humidity is naturally high.
 They will be happiest when the relative humidity is kept at 50 percent or higher.

-- Plants like cacti and succulents can tolerate lower levels of humidity.
+- Plants like cactus and succulents can tolerate lower levels of humidity.

-- Group houseplants near each other to form a support group to cope with the low humidity of most winter homes.
+- Group houseplants near each other to form a support group to cope with the low humidity of most homes in winter.

 - Set plants on shallow trays of moistened gravel to raise humidity.

 - Pack damp sphagnum moss between pots in plants.